ioannisPApapadopoulos/ioannisPApapadopoulos.github.io/index.md

 <p> 9-11 Jul 2026: I will give a talk in the <a href="https://focm2026.univie.ac.at/">FoCM 2026</a> conference, in Vienna, as part of the <a href="https://focm2026.univie.ac.at/?page_id=1494">Special Functions and Orthogonal Polynomials</a> workshop.</p>

+<p> 8 Jun 2026: I will give a talk in the CompMath seminar at the University of Groningen on "The latent variable proximal point algorithm for variational problems with inequality constraints".</p>

 <p> 3 Jun 2026: I will give a talk in the  colloquium for the <a href="https://casa.win.tue.nl/events/">Centre for Analysis, Scientific computing and Applications</a> at the Eindhoven University of Technology on "The latent variable proximal point algorithm for variational problems with inequality constraints".</p>

 <h2 id="news">News</h2>

+<p> May-Sep 2026: I am supervising two MSc dissertations on "Large scale topology optimization via preconditioning" and the "numerical simulation of elastic bouncy objects".

 <p> 17 Feb 2026: I was invited as a speaker in the <a href="https://web.mat.bham.ac.uk/D.A.Craven/seminars/ona-seminars.html">Optimisation and Numerical Analysis Seminar</a> at the University of Birmingham where I spoke on "The latent variable proximal point algorithm for variational problems with inequality constraints". <a href="{{ "/files/lvpp.pdf" | absolute_url }}">Click for slides</a>.</p>